Women's suffrage in Liechtenstein: Women in political office

 After receiving the right to stand as a candidate, women had the option of going into active politics and holding office as elected representatives.

-At the municipal level, three women were given municipal council seats in 1983 in the municipalities of Vaduz and Gamprin.
+At the municipal level, three women were given municipal council seats in 1983 in the municipalities of Vaduz and Gamprin: Emma Brogle-Sele, Maria Marxer and Elsa Oehri.
 In the municipality of Gamprin, Maria Marxer was the first woman in Liechtenstein to be elected head of the municipality in 1991.

 In the first state parliament election after 1984, Emma Eigenmann was elected as the only woman in the then 15-member state parliament in 1986.
 In 1989 she was re-elected as the only female member of the now 25-member state parliament.
 From 1993 Renate Wohlwend and Ingrid Hassler-Gerner belonged to the Liechtenstein Parliament.
 Thus, the proportion of women in the state parliament was 8%.
 In the legislative period from 2009 to 2013, six women sat in the state parliament, the highest number so far.
-Since 2009, a woman has been elected Vice President of the State Parliament in every legislative period.
+Since 2009, a woman has been elected vice president of the State Parliament in every legislative period.

 As the highest legislative body, the state parliament has the task of proposing to the prince a five-person government (as an executive body).
 Until 2019, no woman had ever been appointed head of government.
 Since 1993, seven women have been in office among the four councillors of the respective governments.
-On 2 July 2019 Aurelia Frick, who had been a member of three governments since 2009, was withdrawn from office by the state parliament.
+On 2 July 2019, Aurelia Frick, who had been a member of three governments since 2009, was withdrawn from office by the state parliament.